 The maximum standard gauge profile for each route varies, reflecting the constraints on rail vehicle size caused by lineside and overline structures.
 Detail of the freight loading gauge for each route section is given in the Sectional Appendix - see Section 3.3.1.
 Historically, Britain's railways were constructed by separate companies, often to differing loading gauges.
 A set of defined loading gauge standards have been adopted for freight vehicles.
 Railway wagons built to the basic loading gauge (W6A) and currently in operation are capable of operating on virtually any route on the national rail network.
 For advice on new build (or modified) wagons see Section 3.4.1 of this statement.
 The larger loading gauges tend to have greater headroom, to enable intermodal flat wagons to carry tall containers and swap bodies on certain routes.
 The following table provides some illustrative examples of the application of wagon and load conditions within these standard gauges.
-Full details and definition of the standard freight gauges currently in use in GB are set out in Railway Group Standard GE/RT8073 (Issue 3 - December 2015; Issue 4 is to be published shortly and will include several new gauges) 'Requirements for the Application of Standard Vehicle Gauges'.
+Full details and definition of the standard freight gauges currently in use in GB are set out in Railway Group Standard GE/RT8073

+(Issue 3 - December 2015; Issue 4 is to be published shortly and will include several new gauges) 'Requirements for the Application of Standard Vehicle Gauges'.
 The nomenclature W6 is generally taken to include the W6A profile (modified for third rail).
-The gauges W6A, W7, W8 and W9 are broadly incremental (i.e. the smaller-numbered gauges 'nest' inside the larger-numbered ones); however W10, W11 and W12 do not (e.g. W9 does not fit completely inside W10).
+The gauges W6A, W7, W8 and W9 are broadly incremental (i.e. the smaller-numbered gauges 'nest' inside the larger-numbered ones); however, W10, W11 and W12 do not (e.g. W9 does not fit completely inside W10).

 When new or modified freight locomotives and wagons are being brought onto the network it is important not to make assumptions regarding the extent to which Standard Gauges may be relied upon.
-Further information regarding the Standard Gauges (including Locomotive Gauge) can be found on our website.
+Further information regarding the Standard Gauges (including Locomotive Gauge) can be found in Railway Group Standard.
+GE/RT8073 (Issue 3) which is available on the RSSB's website.

-Examples o of load conditions within standard gauges
+Examples of of load conditions within standard gauges

-Unit Containe ntainer Container
+Unit Container 8' Container

-Width Wagon 8' 2500mm
+Width Wagon 2500mm

-Type FEA IFA IKA FEA IFA IKA
+Туре FEA IFA IKA FEA IFA IKA

+Maximum

-Maximum Unit Height Feet, inches mm
+Unit Feet, inches mm

+Height

 W6A 8' 8' 8'6" 2402 2448 2568

-4 W7 8' 8' 8'6" 2402 2448 2585
+W7 8' 8' 8'6" 2402 2448 2585

 W8 8' 6" 8'6" 9' 2638 2673 2793

 W9 9' 9' 9'6" 2725 2770 2896

 W10 9' 6" 9'6" 9'6" 2896 2896 2896